kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 up the derived VirtualMachine.
 Consequently it is inadvisable to use a 0 length grace period for shutting down the pod.

+## Services

+One note worth stressing is that from Kubernete's perspective the vmctl Pod is entirely distinct from the VM it spawns.
+It is especially important to be mindful of this when creating services.
+From an end user's perspective, there's nothing useful running on the vmctl Pod itself.
+The recommended method of exposing services on a VM is to use Labels and Selectors.
+Applying a label to the prototype VM, and using that `matchLabel` on a service is sufficient to expose the service on all derived VM's.

 # Examples

 The following PodPreset applies to all examples below.
 This is done to remove